Price:£799.99 - £1,099.99

 The performance offered by the Cujo make it a viable alternative to a full suspension MTB, especially when you consider that an equivalent full sus will be significantly more expensive than the Cujo.

-The 2019 Cannondale Cujo has the same SmartForm C2 alloy frame with updated components.
-The Cujo 1 and 3 have the same 120mm fork but the 2 now has a RockShox Judy Silver TK fork.
+The 2020 Cannondale Cujo has an updated SmartForm C2 alloy frame with upgraded components.
+The Cujo 3 has the same 120mm fork but the 2 and one now have a RockShox Judy Silver TK fork.
 All the bikes now get Shimano one-by drivetrains with a wide range rear cassette.
-The Cujo 3 has Deore 1x10 speed while the 1 and 2 get SLX or XT 1x11 speed.
+The Cujo 3 has Deore 1x10 speed while the 1 and 2 get SRAM Eagle 12 speed.
 Each bike also gets a dropper post to help you make the most of every trail section.
-The wheels are different for 2019 too.
+The wheels are different for 2020 too.
 Each bike now has the excellent WTB STX i35 rims with WTB Ranger Comp tyres.